-Businesses were further urged to implement better systems of ventilation and vacuuming to reduce breathable particles in work areas.
+Businesses are further urged to implement better systems of ventilation and vacuuming to reduce breathable particles in work areas.
 Workers should also be provided with PPEs, such as face masks or respirators, which have been shown to limit exposure to silica dust.

 What Workers Should Do

 If you work in an occupation that exposes you to crystalline silica, get medical attention right away if you experience symptoms associated with silicosis or other lung disorders.
 Silicosis is a dangerous disease, and there is currently no known cure.
 However, with timely diagnosis and treatment, symptoms can be managed.